schnurrd/DL_project/code_jupyter/README.md

 # Project Overview

 This project contains building blocks which allow experimenting on CL pipelines.
 While it has been made as abstract as possible, some assumptions must be correct to use it.
-Everything has been built to support an additional out-of-distribution class for every task, so if you want to run experiments where the model has exactly as many output neurons as the number of classes, this will not work.
-Additionally, everything has been used on the untransformed MNIST dataset, so a lot of the image-specific functions assume only one channel and assume that 0 corresponds to black.
+Everything has been built to support an additional out-of-distribution class for every task, image-specific logic has been build for the untransformed MNIST dataset, so a lot of the image-specific functions assume only one channel and assume that 0 corresponds to black.

 ## File Descriptions